glouppe/info8010-deep-learning/lecture7.md

 The problem is similar to FCN without skip connections: the information is bottlenecked in the single vector $v$.

+Mimick on the blackboard the architecture of a recurrent encoder-decoder for translating "The animal didn't cross the street because it was too tired." to French.

 ---

 class: black-slide